 - Submit ACT or SAT scores (if Applicable).

 The content contained in this section is subject to change based on federal and state

 regulations.
 Financial aid is designed to bridge the gap between the costs of attending

 UVU and what students and their families are expected to pay.
 To be considered for

 - Complete the Free Application for Federal Student Aid (FAFSA) at

 - Complete all federal student aid requirements listed in myUVU.
 Log in to myUVU, go

-to Students, Paying For My Education, inside the Financial Aid box click on UVU Requirements,
+to Students, Paying For My Education, under the Financial Aid header click on UVU

 - Check your financial aid requirements often as additional requirements may be added

 at any time, even after your aid has disbursed.
 You must meet all general and program